gromacs/releng/docs/releng.rst

 Builds using the releng scripts use the following sequence:

-1. Jenkins does some preparatory steps (see :ref:`releng-jenkins-config`), including checking out the ``releng`` repo.
+1. Jenkins does some preparatory steps (see :doc:`jenkins-config`), including checking out the ``releng`` repo.
 2. Jenkins imports the releng Python package, and calls run_build().
 3. The releng script checks out the ``gromacs`` repo if not yet done by